 Middle-income households will save an average of $2,896 on a new heat pump.
-And above-middle-income households will get an average tax credit of $1,737.60.
+And above-middle-income households will get an average heat pump tax credit of $1,737.60.

 State governments will execute the HEEHRA rebates.
-The Department of Energy (DOE) will likely issue state guidelines in spring 2023.
+The Department of Energy (DOE) will make funds available to state energy offices later in 2023.

 The IRA heat pump tax credits will likely also go into effect at that time.
 To receive your tax credit, save your receipt and declare it on your tax return.